371-387 Mast Rd, Plymouth, MA 02360, USA

 Five contiguous nature preserves featuring ponds, pine barrens, beech and mixed hardwood forests, with numerous trails.
 Canoeing is permitted on Halfway Pond itself, which can be accessed from Mast Road.

 The Halfway Pond Conservation Area includes five distinct, intersecting preserves: Big Point (23.4 acres), Conant-Storrow (26.7 acres), Gallows Pond (56 acres), Tayler-Touster Wildlands (61 acres) and West Shore Preserve at Halfway Pond (242.5 acres).
 The individual properties were acquired from 1982 to 2018 from private donors, with some assistance from The Nature Conservancy.
 It is likely that one of the original Native American settlements in southeastern Massachusetts was located here.
+This land was part of Pokanoket, a Wampanoag village governed by Massasoit.

 The property features an extensive network of interconnecting, well-marked trails.